CSC207-UofT/course-project-five-stars-1/Phase 2 design document/design document.md

  - While running, the UI program prints an Intellij tab where users can give the following commands: create the personal profile for new employees or intern, allow the employer or intern to navigate through the directory structure they've built to view and change the profiles of employees he or she has created, allow employees or intern to check their information such as salary and id, exit the system.
 We now have three entity classes: Employee, Employer and User.
 Two use case classes: SalaryManagement and Usermanager.
 Two controllers: SalarySystemController and UserSystemController.
 And one basic command-line user interface: UI.
 In the next phase, we want to add another entity called intern, another interface called fireable and also another controller which is internController.
 After that, re-modifying our GUI is inevitable and we will also add the intern in it.

-- [x] Indication of how to run the code

-  ???????????????????????????????

-- [x] Description of major decisions

-  ?????????????????????????

-- [x] Clean Architecture

--
-  For the clean architecture, we design the system of our project based on what we learned from class.
-We divided the system into logical pieces and specify how those pieces communicate with each other.
-As you can see, we categorized our project files into five files: Entity, UseCase, Controller, Gateway and User Interface.
-We followed exactly the four layers we learnt from class: Enterprise Business Rules(Entity), Application Business Rules(UseCase), Interface Adapters(Controller, Gateways) and Frameworks & Drivers(UI).
-Also, we not only follow the categorized rules but also we also follow the dependency rule: Dependence on adjacent layer — from outer to inner, Dependence within the same layer is allowed  (but try to minimize coupling).
-We make sure our project does not skip any layers while running.

 - Scenario Walk-Through